Shopify/shopify_python/README.md

 ## Versioning

-Project version numbering follows [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html), i.e.
+Project that are producing libraries to be used in other projects should choose their release version numbers using [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html), i.e.

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >